carlmylo/rb3-pc/pages/english/advanced/customsongs.md

 <span style="font-size:larger;">This guide is primarily focused on customs songs, do not attempt to run official RB content through the fixer.</span>

-The main guide on page 2 will fix two major problems the PS3 has with customs that the 360 doesn’t and should follow for every custom you add.
+The main guide on page 2 will fix two major problems the PS3 has with customs that the 360 doesn't and should follow for every custom you add.
 * Infinite loading from improper encryption
 * Crash from too high-quality audio